 Proper blood circulation supports life–that’s how vital good blood flow is to the human body.
 Veins are an integral part of the circulatory system, which supplies your body’s cells to sustain cells and fuel new cell growth.
 You can’t enjoy a high quality of life (and a long life) without good vascular health.
 That’s why it is crucial to seek vein treatment if you notice symptoms.
 You should see your vein doctor in any case, because vein problems can be silent and symptom-free until they become very serious.

 What Your Veins Do for You

 Your blood vessels run throughout your body, covering a lot of ground, so to speak.
 In fact, an adult may have 100,000 miles of blood vessels in their body, according to the non-profit (Ben) Franklin Institute, Cleveland Clinic, and other experts.
-To supply your body’s cells, blood absorbs oxygen (passing through the lungs), nutrients (passing through the intestines), and removes waste products (passing through the kidneys) along the way.
+To supply your body’s cells, the blood absorbs oxygen (passing through the lungs), and nutrients (passing through the intestines) and removes waste products (passing through the kidneys) along the way.
 Blood flow also helps control body temperature.